yanvow/adhd_ds/index.md

 You may be wondering which cluster within each genre is the most successful in terms of profitability and IMDB rating.
 Let's continue uncovering the perfect recipe for a successful movie in each genre.

-### Emotions in Movies
+### Emotions in Movies (better title needed)
-Now that we know how the most present clusters look like, we see that some genres are more emotional compared to the other ones but HOW emotional are they really?
-But first of all, we need to determine their grade of emotions.
+Now that we know, how the most present clusters look like, it appears that some genres are more emotional compared to others.
+But how does emotion affect the movie in terms of success by ratings and revenue?
+First of all, we need to classify the different emotions.
 A movie is considered either positive, neutral, or negative when more than 50% of the sentences are assigned to the corresponding sentiment value (+1/0/-1).
-To categorize this further, an emotional movie includes positive and negative movies, whereas a non-emotional movie is considered a neutral movie.
+To categorize this further, emotional movies include positive and negative movies, whereas non-emotional movies consist of only neutral movies.

 {% include emo_pl.html %}

 add that many drama's exist

-From those plots we can see that in every genre, significantly more emotional movies exist.
-In the emotional category, especially the negative movies dominate.
-Is the high demand for movies with negative sentiments based on the viewers desire?
-To include the consumer’s opinion, an additional dataset from IMDb was used.
+As shown above, clearly more emotional movies exist in every genre.
+Whereas the negative movies dominate for all all genres except for Drama.
+Does this mean, that the demand for movies with negative sentiments is higher than for positive movies?
+To include the viewer’s ratings, an additional dataset from IMDb was used.
 So, we can compare the mean rating for emotional and non-emotional movies in every genre:

 {% include bars_ratings_emo_nonemo.html %}